EclipseFdn/ecdtools.eclipse.org/content/events/cloudideday2022/_index.md

 {{< grid/section-container id="registration" containerClass="eclipsefdn-registration-content white-row backdrop padding-bottom-40 padding-top-40" >}}
 {{< events/registration event="cloudideday2022" year="2022" title="Call for Presentations" >}}
-Cloud IDE Day gathers developers, providers and adopters in one place to guide the direction of IDE technology.
+Cloud IDE Days gathers developers, providers and adopters in one place to guide the direction of IDE technology.
 If you have a topic you’d like to discuss, submit your proposal using the button below.
 The deadline to submit is March 11, 2022.
 {{</ events/registration >}}
 {{</ grid/section-container >}}

 {{< grid/section-container id="organizers" class="featured-section-row text-center">}}
 {{< grid/div isMarkdown="true" >}}
 ## Organized by
-Cloud IDE Day is hosted by the Eclipse Cloud DevTools Working Group, part of the Eclipse Foundation, a vendor-neutral group focused on industry collaboration in open source cloud development tools.
+Cloud IDE Days is hosted by the Eclipse Cloud DevTools Working Group, part of the Eclipse Foundation, a vendor-neutral group focused on industry collaboration in open source cloud development tools.
 {{</ grid/div >}}

 {{< events/sponsors event="cloudideday2022" year="2022" headerClass="hidden" source="organizers" title=" " useMax="false" displayBecomeSponsor="false" >}}